I may get commission for purchases made through links in this post at no extra cost to you. disclaimer

 The recipe yields one loaf or 2 small ones.

 To garnish the challah, I sprinkled sesame seeds, you can omit or change to other seeds if you prefer.
 In order for the seeds to stick to the challah, I brushed it with water.

-If you want to bake a few types of challah bread then check out my basic challah recipe, whole wheat challah recipe and my sweet potato challah recipe - they are all festive and delicious!
+If you want to bake a few types of challah bread then check out my other challah recipes on my blog - they are all festive and delicious!

-For other Tu BiShvat recipes check out my holiday recipe index.
+For other Tu BiShvat recipes check out my Tu BiShvat recipe index.

 Here is the recipe for this delicious vegan challah with dry fruits: